 The report server has 2 cool processors

 Report server back end:

-- Report server stores folders and files just like file system.
+- Report server stores folders and files just like a file systems.

 - The Report you create exists as a file in the files with extension “.RDC” (Report definition language).

 - When the report is published it will be stored in the report server database